common-workflow-language/common-workflow-language/README.md

 CWL is designed to express workflows for data-intensive science, such as Bioinformatics, Chemistry, Physics, and Astronomy.

+## Current specification

+http://common-workflow-language.github.io/

 Please be aware that Common Workflow Language is still under heavy development.
 The current draft is draft 2.

-## Specification

-http://common-workflow-language.github.io/
+This draft is not final.

 ## Repository contents